THE DREAMER PROJECT

 The Testers

 Ordinary people who dedicate chosen hours to practicing the Dreamer qualities.
-They test presence, clarity, generosity, and oneness in daily life, then share what shifts.
+They test presence, clarity, and oneness in daily life, then share what shifts.

 -